project-chip/connectedhomeip/examples/temperature-measurement-app/esp32/README.md

 ## Additional details

-This example demonstrates the utilization of the diagnostics logs cluster to send diagnostic logs to the client.
+This example demonstrates the utilization of the diagnostic logs cluster to send diagnostic logs to the client.

 In this scenario, the [main/diagnostic_logs](main/diagnostic_logs) directory